amar-iastate/L2RPN-using-A3C/README.md

 Pypownet Installation and Documentation : https://github.com/MarvinLer/pypownet

 # Explaination of Files
+- PDF Files
+    - Amar_L2RPN_IJCNN_git.pdf - Presentation of the method at IJCNN-2019 in the L2RPN workshop.
+Summarizes the idea beind the approach and the training methodology.
 - Numpy Files
     - valid_actions_array_uniq.npz - matrix of valid unique actions
     - valid_actions_masking_subid_perm.npz - matrix that maps the substation-Ids to the unique valid actions to be used for masking the output of the actor